robsyc/MB-VAE-DTI/README.md

 **Key features of this project:**
 - Multiple drug representations: Morgan fingerprints, graph, image and text (SMILES)
 - Multiple protein representations: ESPF fingerprints, amino acid and DNA sequences
-- Variational encoder and discrete-diffusion decoder
+- Variational encoders and discrete-diffusion decoder for de novo drug design
 - Inspection of latent spaces & exploration of generative capabilities
 - Comprehensive evaluation on standard DTI datasets through [tdc](https://tdcommons.ai/) (DAVIS, KIBA, BindingDB and Metz) and a new aggregated dataset of ±300k interactions & pre-computed embeddings.